timdeschryver/blog/_drafts/managing-file-uploads-with-ngrx.md

 > If you would like to learn more about **NgRx Selectors**, then check out the [official docs](https://ngrx.io/guide/store/selectors).

 Create a new file underneath the `upload-file-store` folder, named `selectors.ts`.
 This file will hold the selectors we will use to pull specific pieces of state out of the store.
-These are techincally not required, but strongly encouraged.
-Selectors improve application perfomance with the use of the `MemoizedSelector` wrapper.
+These are technically not required, but strongly encouraged.
+Selectors improve application performance with the use of the `MemoizedSelector` wrapper.
 Selectors also simplify UI logic.

-We will create a selector for each significant property of state.
+We will create a selector for each significant property of the state.
 This includes the following properties:

-* `state.status` - Since this is an `enum` we will create a selector for each `enum` choice.
+- `state.status` - Since this is an `enum` we will create a selector for each `enum` choice.
-* `state.error`
+- `state.error`
-* `state.progress`
+- `state.progress`

 The completed selectors file will look something like the following:

 ```typescript
 import {